Alpina E28 B9 3.5

 Typewriters or fast cars, this was the choice for young Burkard, son of the German Bovensiepen family that by trade made typewriters.
 This was back in 1960s when, in the face of a disapproving German Automotive manufacturing industry, Burkard established Alpina, a BMW tuning business.

-Tinkering with carburettors and cylinder heads Burkard had success with the then current BMW 1500 range in 1963, and by 1965 Alpina had a turnover of 200k DM and seven employees.
+Tinkering with carburettors and cylinder heads, Burkard had success with the then current BMW 1500 range in 1963, and by 1965 Alpina had seven employees and a turnover of 200k DM.

 Since 1983 Alpina has been recognised by the German Federal Ministry of Transport as an automobile manufacturer, thus Alpina-built cars are branded and registered as Alpina instead of BMW, although an Alpina can be bought and serviced at select BMW dealerships and covered if there is a warranty issue.

 In November 1981 the E28 B9 was introduced, which used a modified 3.5-litre M30 engine that had a reprogrammed Motronic ECU, high-compression Mahle pistons, an aggressive 268 degree camshaft, and a modified cylinder head.
 The result of these upgrades was 240hp, a substantial increase over the standard engine.
 At the corners were larger 284mm ventilated disc brakes and Alpina Bilstein gas-pressure suspension.
-The B9 would accelerate from 0-60 in 6.7 seconds and reach a top speed of 151mph.
+The B9 3.5 could accelerate from 0-60 in 6.7 seconds and reach a top speed of 149mph.
 In 1985 the B9 was renamed the B10 and received a new 3.5-litre engine taken from the B6 that produced 261hp.
-It is understood that around 500 B9s were produced.
+It is understood that around 577 B9s were produced.

-LHD, 16-inch Alpina ‘open lug’ alloy wheels, Alpina numbered plaque, Sports seats in Alpina velour upholstery, ABS, Electric door mirrors, Electric sunroof, Electric windows, Heat-insulating glass, Limited-slip differential (25%), Alpina front spoiler, Alpina rear spoiler, Momo/Alpina leather steering wheel, Alpina wooden gearknob, Alpina decal set in gold, Alpina instrument cluster, Digital clock.
+German-supplied left-hand drive, 16-inch Alpina alloy wheels, Alpina numbered plaque, Sports seats in Alpina velour upholstery, ABS, Electrically-adjustable door mirrors, Electric sunroof, Electric windows, Heat-insulating glass, Limited-slip differential (25%), Alpina front spoiler, Alpina rear spoiler, Momo/Alpina leather steering wheel, Alpina wooden gearknob, Alpina decal set in gold, Alpina instrument cluster, Digital clock.

-The menacing exterior is finished with slim Alpina decals in gold that run the car’s length and along the front air dam.
-At the rear the boot lid sports a purposeful Alpina spoiler and Alpina badging; an additional B9 3.5 badge is mounted on the front grille.
-The bodywork is in great condition overall, presenting with only a handful of light blemishes to the paint.
-All of the bumpers and trim appear in fine fettle, boasting no scuffs or signs of major wear.
+The E28’s handsome dark blue exterior is finished with slim Alpina decals running the car’s length and along the front air dam.
+At the rear the boot lid sports a purposeful spoiler and B9 3.5 model designation.
+The bodywork is in great condition overall, presenting with only a handful of discreet blemishes to the paint, all perfectly in line with the age and mileage.
+Elsewhere, the bumpers and trim remain in fine fettle and are pleasingly free from scuffs or signs of major wear.

-The desirable Alpina upholstery is a welcome sight upon entry.
-The sports seats present well in their original velour, with no unsightly rips or marks to be found; the classic Alpina stripes are still well defined and the bolsters are damage-free.
-The leather-bound Momo steering wheel presents as new and there is only light wear to the classic wooden gearknob.
-The numbered plaque is still in place on the centre console.
+The period Alpina upholstery is a welcome sight upon entry.
+The desirable sports seats present well in their original velour, with no unsightly rips or marks to report; the classic Alpina stripes are still well defined and the bolsters are damage-free.
+The leather-bound Momo steering wheel presents as new and there is only the lightest of wear to the wooden Alpina gearknob.
+The numbered plaque is still present and correct on the centre console.

 ENGINE & TRANSMISSION

 At the heart of this E28 lies the Alpina-tuned 3.5-litre straight six.
-The M30 engine is similar to that of the BMW 635CSi although for the B9 it was extensively modified by Alpina, who replaced the cylinder head, pistons, camshaft, and modified the Bosch Motronic ECU.
-This resulted in 240hp and a 0-60 time of just 6.7 seconds.
+The M30 engine is similar to that of the E24 635CSi although for the B9 it was extensively modified by Alpina, who replaced the cylinder head, pistons, camshaft, and modified the Bosch Motronic ECU.
+This resulted in 245hp and a 0-60mph time of just 6.7 seconds.

-The original engine is correctly stamped with an additional four-digit Alpina production number.
-The under-bonnet area is in good order throughout with no signs of accident damage or poor repair.
-A full service was carried out in 2017; more recently the diff has been re-commissioned.
+The original “matching numbers” engine is correctly stamped with the additional four-digit Alpina production number.
+The engine bay is in good order throughout with no signs of accident damage or poor repair to be found.
+The last major service was carried out in 2017 just a few hundred miles ago, and more recently the diff has been fully re-commissioned.
+A fresh oil service will be carried out upon sale.

 WHEELS, TYRES & BRAKES

 The B9 has a purposeful stance and a stunning profile.
-The 16-inch open lug Alpina alloys really set the car off and present in perfect condition having been refurbished to the highest standard by Lepsons.
-The Bridgestone tyres are good all round and the brakes do a great job of pulling the car up quickly and in a straight line.
+The correct 16-inch open-lug Alpina alloys really set the car off and present in perfect condition having been refurbished to the highest standard by Lepsons.
+The Bridgestone tyres have ample tread all round, and the brakes do a fine job of pulling the car up quickly and in a straight line.

 Production of this rare B9 3.5 was completed in April 1983.
 The car was originally supplied to Germany and was sold through a BMW dealer near Düsseldorf.
 The purchase price was nearly 57k DM with an additional 6k DM of factory options.
-These details are confirmed by official documentation from Alpina, which includes copies of the original sales invoice and factory build sheet.
+These details are confirmed by official documentation from Alpina that includes copies of the original sales invoice and factory build sheet, all of which are present in the History File.

 At two years old the B9 was exported to Japan where it resided for the next thirty-two years.
-It was then imported by 4 Star and subsequently prepared for sale.
+In 2017 it was imported into the UK by 4 Star and subsequently prepared for sale.
 Following some light re-commissioning work the car was UK-registered and supplied to its new keeper.
 The E28 is now offered for sale once again, ready to be driven and enjoyed by the next owner for many years to come.

 Whilst Petrol Face Ltd. ("we") attempt to make sure that the information contained in this website is accurate and complete, we are aware that some errors and omissions may occur from time to time.
 We are not able therefore, to guarantee the accuracy of that information and cannot accept liability for loss or damage arising from misleading information or for any reliance on which you may place on the information contained in this website.
 We highly recommend that you examine the vehicle to check the accuracy of the information supplied.
 If you have any queries with regard to any information on our website, please contact us at firstname.lastname@example.org.
 This disclaimer does not affect your statutory rights.